8 Mortgage Myths And Truths

-We’ll clear up some of the most common mortgage myths (and clue you in on the most important truths!) about buying a home.
+We’ll clear up some of the most common mortgage myths – and clue you in on the most important truths – about buying a home.

-Let’s say you have a conventional loan and you have less than 20% down.
+Let’s say you make a home purchase with a conventional loan, and you have less than 20% down.
 Your lender will require you to pay PMI.
 PMI affords you no benefits or protections as the buyer and can add quite a bit to your monthly payment.

 The PMI requirement is why many financial experts recommend that you wait to buy a home until you have 20% down.
 Keep in mind that if you do buy a home with PMI, you can cancel your payments once you reach 20% equity in your property.

-2. Myth: Prequalification Is The Same As Preapproval
+2. Prequalification Is The Same As Preapproval

-The main difference between preapproval and prequalification is the level of verification your lender does before they issue you an estimate.
-When you get a prequalification, your lender collects only basic financial information.
-Most lenders rely only on self-reported financial data when they issue prequalifications.
+- Prequalification: When you get a prequalification, your lender collects only basic financial information.
+Most lenders rely only on self-reported financial data when they issue prequalification.
 This means that these lenders only offer a rough estimate of how much you can afford to take out in a loan.

-When you get preapproved for a mortgage loan, it means that your lender has verified at least some of your financial information.
+- Preapproval: When you get preapproved for a mortgage loan, it means that your lender has verified at least some of your financial information.
 Your lender might require you to submit bank statements or allow them to view your credit report before you get preapproved.
 This makes a preapproval much more accurate than a prequalification.

 As a general rule, you’ll want to get a preapproval before you begin shopping for a home.
-A prequalification can be a good first step to finding a lender you want to work with but doesn’t carry much weight when you want to make an offer on a home.
+A prequalification can be a good first step to finding a lender you want to work with but being prequalified doesn’t carry much weight when you want to make an offer on a home.

 - Second, remember that even with a preapproval in hand, you aren’t guaranteed to close a loan.
 After you find a home and make an offer, you’ll still need an appraisal before you can secure your loan.

 Some lenders may include clauses called “prepayment penalties” inside the terms of your loan.
 A prepayment penalty is an agreement that penalizes you if you pay off your mortgage too early.

 If your loan has a prepayment penalty, it might stipulate that you cannot pay off your loan within 5 years of the date you close.
 If you do pay your loan off before the date stipulated in the loan terms, your lender might require you to pay any interest they would have earned upfront.
 This ensures that the lender earns back the money they expected when they issued your loan.

 Prepayment penalties are much less common than they once were.
 Many lenders offer loans with no prepayment penalties at all.
-For example, if you choose Rocket Mortgage®as your lender, you’ll never need to worry about dealing with a prepayment penalty.
+For example, if you choose Rocket Mortgage as your lender, you’ll never need to worry about dealing with a prepayment penalty.
 You’re free to pay off your loan as soon as you want, and you can make an extra payment toward your principal at any time.

 4. Your Down Payment Covers Your Closing Costs